dhimantj/ML-Projects/README.md

 This Repository is a part of my online Data Science Portfolio.

-It is mainly Machine Learning Projects using Python -- Supervised, Semi-Supervised and Unsupervised Learning --
+It is mainly Machine Learning Projects using Python -- Supervised, Semi-Supervised and Unsupervised Learning -- TensorFlow and Keras still in early Phase!

 1. Linear Regression Project
 2. Logic Regression Project